Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Appendix

 with $B$ the magnetic field perpendicular to the graphene and $n$ the Landau level index.
 A Gaussian broadening of the Landau levels with FWHM of $7$\,meV is additionally applied.

-Using this method, we eventually plot a simulated LDOS($V_{\rm gate}$, $V_{\rm sample}$).
-Therefor, we use the LDOS of graphene directly below the tip center at the energy with respect to the Fermi level of the sample that matches $V_{\rm sample}$.
-This enables a comparison with the measured $dI/dV_{\rm sample}$ ($V_{\rm gate}$, $V_{\rm sample}$) (Supplementary Fig.~\ref{SSFig1}b, c) and, hence, an optimization of parameters (see below).
+We eventually plot a simulated LDOS($V_{\rm gate}$, $V_{\rm sample}$) derived from the LDOS of graphene directly below the tip center at the energy with respect to the Fermi level of the sample that matches $V_{\rm sample}$ (Fig.~\ref{FigS3}b, c).
+This enables a comparison with the measured $dI/dV_{\rm sample}$ ($V_{\rm gate}$, $V_{\rm sample}$) (Fig.~\ref{FigS3}a) and, hence, an optimization of parameters (see below).

+The agreement between Fig.~\ref{FigS3}a and c is reasonable, i.e the same LLs are crossing $E_{\rm F}$ in the experimental range at similar $V_{\rm gate}$.
+However, details are different, e.g. the lengths of the plateaus are shorter in the simulation.
+This can be improved by adapting $\epsilon$ as an additional fit parameter (Fig.~\ref{Fig1_epsilon}) taking into account that the dipolar screening of hBN and SiO$_2$ is modified at its surfaces.
+We omit such additional fit parameter in the following to keep the number of fit parameters low and, thus, the reasoning more transparent.

-\section{Determining the parameters for the Poisson simulation}
+\subsection{Determining the Parameters for the Poisson Simulation}

 As decisive parameters for the Poisson simulations, we need to determine $\Delta V_{\rm sample}$, $\Delta V_{\rm gate}$ and $r_{\rm tip}$.
-For this purpose, we use the observed charging lines in $dI/dV_{\rm sample}(V_{\rm gate},V_{\rm sample})$ at $x_{\rm tip} \ll 0$\,nm, i.e far away from the lateral interface (Fig.~1a-b, main text).
+For this purpose, we use the observed charging lines in $dI/dV_{\rm sample}(V_{\rm gate},V_{\rm sample})$ at $x_{\rm tip} \ll 0$\,nm, i.e far away from the lateral interface (Fig.~\ref{Fig1}a-b, main text).
 The charging lines are directly related to the TIQD potential.
 The tip radius $r_{\rm tip}$ correlates with the lateral size of the TIQD, i.e. with the distance of charging lines, whereas $\Delta V_{\rm sample}$ and $\Delta V_{\rm gate}$ affect the potential depth of the TIQD, i.e. the onset of charging lines for each LL$n$.

 These crucial parameters are determined as follows.
-The sign of $\Delta V_{\rm sample}$ is given by the experimentally observed ($|m|>0$)-states of LL0 that appear at lower energy than the ($m=0$)-state, itself identified as the line with strongest $dI/dV$ intensity (Fig.~1b, main text).
-This is only possible, if the ($m=0$)-state is confined in a QD potential maximum implying a hole-type QD (Supplementary Fig.~\ref{FigS1}a).
-Additionally, the fact that the strongest $dI/dV$ lines of the $(m=0)$-states are pinned above $E_{\rm F}$, for LL0, LL+1 and LL+2, is consistent with a hole-type TIQD as this shows that the ($m=0$)-states are separated upwards in energy from the bulk LL$n$ that is pinned at $E_{\rm F}$ (Supplementary Fig.~\ref{FigS1}c).
+The sign of $\Delta V_{\rm sample}$ is given by the experimentally observed ($|m|>0$)-states of LL0 that appear at lower energy than the ($m=0$)-state, itself identified as the line with strongest $dI/dV$ intensity (Fig.~\ref{Fig1}b, main text).
+This is only possible, if the ($m=0$)-state is confined in a QD potential maximum implying a hole-type QD (Fig.~\ref{FigS1}a).
+Additionally, the observation that the strongest $dI/dV$ lines of the $(m=0)$-states are pinned above $E_{\rm F}$, for LL0, LL+1 and LL+2, is consistent with a hole-type TIQD where the ($m=0$)-states are separated upwards in energy from the bulk LL$n$ pinned at $E_{\rm F}$ (Fig.~\ref{FigS1}c).